Land development: Biodiversity impacts

 The extent, and type of land use directly affects wildlife habitat and thereby impacts local and global biodiversity.
 Human alteration of landscapes from natural vegetation (e.g. wilderness) to any other use can result in habitat loss, degradation, and fragmentation, all of which can have devastating effects on biodiversity.
 Land conversion is the single greatest cause of extinction of terrestrial species.
 An example of land conversion being a chief cause of the critically endangered status of a carnivore is the reduction in habitat for the African wild dog, Lycaon pictus.

 Deforestation is also the reason for loss of a natural habitat, with large numbers of trees being cut down for residential and commercial use.
 Urban growth has become a problem for forests and agriculture, the expansion of structures prevents natural resources from producing in their environment.
-In order to prevent the loss of wildlife the forests must maintain a stable climate and the land must remain unaffected by development.
+To prevent the loss of wildlife the forests must maintain a stable climate and the land must remain unaffected by development.
 Furthermore, forests can be sustained by different forest management techniques such as reforestation and preservation.
-Reforestation is a reactive approach designed to replant trees that were previously logged within the forest boundary in attempts to re-stabilize this ecosystem.
-Preservation on the other hand is a proactive idea that promotes the concept of leaving the forest as is, without using this area for its ecosystem goods and services.
+Reforestation is a reactive approach designed to replant previously logged trees within the forest boundary in attempts to re-stabilize this ecosystem.
+Preservation, on the other hand, is a proactive idea that promotes the concept of leaving the forest without using this area for its ecosystem goods and services.
 Both of these methods to mitigate deforestation are being used throughout the world.

-The U.S. Forest service predicts that urban and developing terrain in the U.S. will expand by 41 percent in the year 2060.
-These conditions cause displacement for the wildlife and limited resources for the environment to maintain a sustainable balance.
+The U.S. Forest Service predicts that urban and developing terrain in the U.S. will expand by 41 percent in 2060.
+These conditions can cause displacement for the wildlife and limited resources for the environment to maintain a sustainable balance.